paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-02-16-bbc_online_gvl.md

   date: 2010-02-18T12:12:36Z
   url: http://mynameismartin.com
   content: |
     Stuff like this gets me really excited, wherever the BBC heads the rest of the public sector follows closely behind.
-As a local government webbie that's good news for me.
+As a local government webbie that’s good news for me.

 - author: Bobby Jack
   gravatar: e1da3fcf15585c1e004a0ff57e367ceb
   date: 2010-02-19T16:43:05Z
   url: http://www.fiveminuteargument.com
   content: |
     Great stuff, especially their work with the grid.
-Just a shame they're sticking to a fixed-width ...
+Just a shame they’re sticking to a fixed-width …

 - author: Martyn Reding
   gravatar: 3fbcc5f2354301a418b87c6080e557f1
   date: 2010-02-24T12:45:09Z
   url: http://www.martynreding.net
   content: |
-    There is no doubt that the work coming out of this project is to a high standard and the method of sharing 'work in progress' will certainly help the rollout and cushion the user's transition.
+    There is no doubt that the work coming out of this project is to a high standard and the method of sharing ‘work in progress’ will certainly help the rollout and cushion the user’s transition.

     However the aspect of this work that I find really exciting is how a relatively small team has managed to motivate and launch this project.
 Selling the need for good design in to an organisation, as large as the Beeb is a massive achievement in itself.
 To win the necessary support and budget to deliver this project must have taken the plight of UX Design through to the top ranks.
-So I'd like to extend my congratulations to the team involved in getting it off the ground and to the execs who backed it.
+So I’d like to extend my congratulations to the team involved in getting it off the ground and to the execs who backed it.

 - author: Gary Stanton
   gravatar: d6e26f8550268600ce23a2ba759a4497